apalache-mc/apalache/docs/src/apalache/running.md

 * Special parameters:

   - `--max-run=NUM`: but produce up to `NUM` simulation runs (unless `--max-error` errors have been found), default: `100`

-  - `--save-runs`: save an example trace for each simulated run, default:
-    `false`

 ### 1.3.
 Supplying JVM arguments